Monogramm/dolibarr-ecommerceext/doc/README.md

 Note about status in Magento: https://black.bird.eu/fr/blog/comprendre-les-etats-des-commandes-dans-magento.html

 ## Dolibarr
+### Setup

+For the extension to be able to contact your e-commerce site, you must:
+* if you access your server behind a proxy using url rewriting, make sure that all HTTP header are propagated to transmit CSRF token;
+* or you can disable CSRF checks: add the line `$dolibarr_nocsrfcheck=1` into your `conf.php` file.

 ### Configuration

 If you have products without _SKU_, you must go to Dolibarr Products module settings: